Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Pseudo-code and Implementation

 \begin{definition}[Context independent] An optimization task is \emph{context independent} if and only if the cost function does not depend on any of the parent nodes' branching decisions. \end{definition}

 For example, cost-sensitive classification with discounts, as introduced in this paper, is not context independent.

-\begin{definition}[Per-instance (element-wise) additive] An optimization task is \emph{per-instance (element-wise) additive}, if the cost function for label assignmens can be written as the sum of the costs from a per-instance cost function $h$:
+\begin{definition}[Per-instance (element-wise) additive] An optimization task is \emph{per-instance (element-wise) additive}, if the cost function for label assignments can be written as the sum of the costs from a per-instance cost function $h$:

 \end{definition}